Adaptive Cross-Layer Attention for Image Restoration: Experiments

 \subsection{Visualization of Selected Keys}

-We present more examples on visualization of selected keys by ACLA in Figure~\ref{fig:more_visualization} to demonstrate the superiority of our method in searching for informative keys for query feature.
+We present more examples of visualization of selected keys by ACLA in Figure~\ref{fig:more_visualization} to demonstrate the superiority of our method in searching for informative keys for the query feature.
 The visualization is based on our results for $2\times$ image super-resolution.
 Similar to Figure~\ref{fig:key_sample_vis}, the first row shows the positions of the keys selected by ACLA with $K=16$.
-For comparison, the positions of keys with top-$16$ attention weights following the vanilla CLNL attention formulation in (\ref{eq:cl_nl}) are illustrated in the second row.
-From left to the right are the sampled key positions from the 3rd, 12nd, 26th, and 31st resblock.
+For comparison, the positions of keys with top-$16$ attention weights following the vanilla CLNL attention formulation in Equation~(\ref{eq:cl_nl}) are displayed in the second row.
+From left to right are the sampled key positions from the 3rd, 12th, 26th, and 31st residual blocks.